-A perennial plant with large, daisy-like flowers with slightly drooping magenta “petals” (ray flowers).
+Purple coneflower is a native perennial wildflower with large, daisy-like flowers with slightly drooping magenta “petals” (ray flowers).
 Blooms May through October.
 Flowerheads are usually solitary, terminal, and quite large.
 The disk (center) is orange and spiny.
 The ray flowers are various shades of magenta or rose-purple.
 Basal leaves have long stems and grow to 6 inches long; they are coarsely toothed, oblong, and rounded at the base.
 Upper leaves are smaller, lance-shaped, and may or may not have stems.

 Height: to about 3 feet.

 Scattered nearly throughout the state, though mostly absent from the Bootheel and northwestern Missouri.
 Though this species is scattered in the wild, it is widely grown in cultivation.